naccdata/nacc-file-validator/README.md

 ##### CSV:
 For a csv file, two validation checks are performed:
-1. Empty File Validation - checks to see if the file is empty
+1. Empty File Validation - checks to see if the file is empty.
-2. Header Validation - Checks to see that a header is present, AND if the header has any extra columns NOT specified in the schema
+2. Header Validation - Checks to see that a header is present, AND if the header has any extra columns NOT specified in the schema.
 3. Schema Validation - Each row is turned into a json object with `key:value` pairs, where the key comes from the column headers, and the values come from the cells in the given row.
 Each row is then validated against the